 The Master of Wine programme is run by the Institute of Masters of Wine which is modelled on the trade guilds of the 19th and 20th centuries.
 The qualification was initially offered to the UK wine trade in the early 1950s, with the first Master of Wine examination being held in 1953.
 Its purpose was – and is – to improve the standard of wine knowledge in the wine trade.
 Whilst the programme and the syllabus have changed dramatically over the last 60 years, the standards required to enter the programme and to attain the MW remain painfully high.
 It is now, of course, open to anyone from anywhere in the world who can support their reason for entering the programme by passing a written entrance examination as well as a theoretical tasting exercise.
 (There are officially three of us in the course from India).
 Ideally, previous wine qualifications such as the WSET Diploma or winemaking or wine-related degrees should be held by potential candidates.
 There are usually about 300 candidates in the programme every year.
 Over the last decade, only eight, on average, have passed the final exams each year.

-According to the website of the Institute, all “students” study for a minimum of two years before sitting the Masters of Wine Examination.
+According to the website of the Institute, all “students” study a business English course for a minimum of two years before sitting the Masters of Wine Examination.
 They follow a self-study programme and are supported by an annual, week-long residential seminar, occasional study days and one-to-one advice from mentors who are Masters of Wine.
 The study programme does not therefore demand long periods of time away from one’s employment.
 However, it does require discipline and motivation to keep up with the level of study required.
 After passing both the Theory and Practical (tasting) parts of the examination, students then research and write a 6,000 to 10,000-word thesis paper on a pre-approved wine-related subject of their choice – a dissertation of sorts.

 There is also a cost involved.
 This year’s fees were about £3,000 or US$5,000.
 These fees do not include the cost of any travel involved, the cost of any wines purchased for practice tastings, nor indeed the fee to sit the final exam.
 All in all, the cost can go up to £8,000 to £10,000 per year, with no guarantee of passing the exams.